If you were to go on a quest to find the ultimate healthy marriage tips, it is doubtful that you would come up with just one answer.

 Indeed, there are many secrets to a happy marriage that help a relationship last in a good and healthy way.
 So what makes a good marriage?
 And how to have a healthy marriage?

 Just like a large and valuable diamond which has many sparkling facets, a healthy marriage is also a multi-faceted jewel, with every facet adding to its value and enjoyment.

-Some of these facets will be discussed below in the form of an acrostic using the letters of the words H-E-A-L-T-H-Y M-A-R-R-I-A-G-E.
+Some of these facets of a happy married life will be discussed below in the form of an acrostic using the letters of the words: H-E-A-L-T-H-Y M-A-R-R-I-A-G-E

 H – History

 They say if we don’t learn from history, we are doomed to repeat it.
 Take a look at your own history and see what you can learn from your parents or other role models.